michaelw730/irish/index.md

 In everyday speech the a preceding the numbers is often not pronounced.
 It is always used, however, after the word uimhir, (number): uimhir a cúig == number five

-* As above, some numbers require a change to the word bliain (year)   —  an added   séimhiú (added “h” after second letter), or urú (added letter before word, in this case “m”), or another change in pronunciation (added “a” at the end or second “i” is dropped  e.g. bliana)
-* If you want to say what age you are, you add d’aois (age) e.g. Tá mé seacht mbliana is fiche d’aois.
-* The number dhá is highlighted because it has changed from the ordinary number dó (two).

 ##### Ordinal numbers = first, second

 ##### Counting things